Crandervoid/is117-gittest-real/answers/question-09.md

-Use 'mkdir foldername' to create a new directory in the current location.
+Use the command mkdir foldername to create a new directory here.